phpDocumentor/FlyFinder/README.md

 FlyFinder is a plugin for [Flysystem](http://flysystem.thephpleague.com/) that will enable you to find files based on certain criteria.

-FlyFinder can search for files and directories that are hidden, that have a certain extension or that exist in a certain path.
+FlyFinder can search for files that are hidden (either because they are hidden files themselves, or because they are inside a hidden directory), that have a certain extension, or that exist in a certain path.

+Flyfinder does *not* return directories themselves... only files.

 ## Installation